antiboredom/videogrep/README.md

 pip install -r requirements.txt
 ```

-Install [ffmpeg](http://ffmpeg.org/).
+Install [ffmpeg](http://ffmpeg.org/) with Ogg/Vorbis support.
 If you're on a mac with homebrew you can install ffmpeg with:
 ```
-brew install ffmpeg
+brew install ffmpeg –with-libvpx –with-libvorbis
 ```

 You may need to change the path to your installation of ffmpeg by modifying the first line of videogrep.py: